 - If a child arrives at preschool obviously unwell, an educator will discuss the child's condition with their parent or carer to determine if they will be requested to take the child home or not.
 Parents will be asked about recent symptoms and then will be advised to take the child to their GP to see a medical clearance before they can return to preschool.
-Should a parent be unwilling to take the child home, advice from the principal will be sought. - If a child becomes ill whilst at preschool (including cough, sore throat, sneezing, runny nose, sniffling or a fever), or is displaying symptoms of a potentially infectious disease, they will immediately be isolated and taken to the book area away from the other children in order to be sent home as soon as possible.
-They will be kept under close supervision by the staff and made comfortable. - All items the child comes into contact with while resting will be removed and washed so no other child comes into contact with them (e.g. pillow, sheet). - The preschool teacher will contact the child's parent or career and ask them to collect their child. - If a child appears very unwell and needs urgent medical attention an ambulance will be called.
+Should a parent be unwilling to take the child home, advice from the principal will be sought. - If a child becomes ill whilst at preschool (including cough, sore throat, sneezing, runny nose, sniffling or a fever), or is displaying symptoms of a potentially infectious disease, they will immediately be isolated and taken to the book area away from the other children.
+Parents are contacted by phone to collect their child as soon as possible.
+They will be kept under close supervision by the staff and made comfortable. - All items the child comes into contact with while resting will be removed and washed so no other child comes into contact with them (e.g. pillow, sheet). - If a child appears very unwell and needs urgent medical attention an ambulance will be called.
 The preschool teacher will liaise with the principal and parents.